 3. Encourage Children to Take Up Extracurricular Activities

 Extracurricular activities let kids get accustomed to new faces and build stronger bonds.
 Their self-confidence would get boosted in the process too.
 Encourage your children to join various school clubs that are available.
 They will develop interpersonal skills as they get involved in activities like music, sports, and drama.
-As they create new friendships, their confidence would also improve.
+As they create new friendships, their confidence will also improve.
 Check out the Girl Guides and Scouts clubs in your host city and encourage your child to get involved in them.

 4. Communicate with Children Regularly